 Morgan is a doctoral candidate in the Organizational Behavior Department at Weatherhead.
 Her research includes social exclusion and a broader societal perspective on human sustainability.
 Morgan has built an agent based model of neighborhood change, and studies the contexts of mixed-income housing and integrated neighborhoods to better understand mechanisms that can address systemic inequities in our social systems.
-She has also designed and taught a class on Sustainability and Net Positive Impact at the undergraduate level.
+She has also designed and taught an undergraduate course on Sustainability and Net Positive Impact.

 BS, Case Western Reserve University, 2013